 Footwear brands become more consumer-focused with the right tools, talent, and skill-sets

-Over a dozen executives weighed in on the biggest hurdles in big-brand footwear for 2019.
+Over a dozen executives weighed in on the biggest consumer demand on shoes for big-brand footwear companies in 2019.
 While some leaders focused on impending tariffs, others saw consumer demand, behavior, and expectations as their toughest course.

 Blake Krueger, CEO, and President of Wolverine Worldwide, Inc., emphasized the need for consumer-centricity above other initiatives: